odpi/egeria/open-metadata-conformance-suite/docs/performance-workbench/profiles/entity-creation/README.md

 - Any non-string properties will be randomly generated, in a simple attempt to represent data that is not entirely uniform

+In addition, these tests will record into the Environment profile the `totalEntitiesCreated`.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.